ffhighwind/Utilities/README.md

 # Installation:

 This project requires [Visual Studio](https://visualstudio.microsoft.com/) to compile.
-Once installed to install the reqiured NuGet packages.
+Once installed to install the required NuGet packages.
 Right click on "Utilities" in the Solution Explorer and select "Manage NuGet Packages...".
 From here Visual Studio will prompt you to install the missing packages.